MsHpcPack/HPCPack2016/README.md

 </a>

 ### Template 3: High-availability cluster with Azure SQL databases for Windows workloads with existing Active Directory Domain
 This template deploys an HPC Pack cluster with high availability for Windows HPC workloads in an existing Active Directory Domain forest.
 The cluster includes **three** head nodes, SQL Azure databases, and a configurable number of **Windows** compute nodes.

+***Note***: Make sure you have enabled **service endpoint for Azure SQL Database(Microsoft.Sql)** on the subnet in which you want to create the cluster.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMsHpcPack%2FHPCPack2016%2Fmaster%2Fnewcluster-templates%2Fthree-hns-wincn-existing-ad-sqlazure.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>